chivalry/meta-python/ch_03_modules.md

 Cleaning Up the Interface
 =========================

-I've repeated read that leaving `__init__.py` blank is a standard practice, and one can get things to work programmatically by doing so, but I consider the default interface into the module to be ugly, and the only way to get around that is to place some code in our various `__init__.py` files.
+I've repeatedly read that leaving `__init__.py` blank is a standard practice, and one can get things to work programmatically by doing so, but I consider the default interface into the module to be ugly, and the only way to get around that is to place some code in our various `__init__.py` files.
 The `import`s that navigate the module path above (i.e., `from polygons.polygon.polygon import Polygon`) are rather difficult to read and prone to error when typing.
 Ideally we'd like our module to have the following features:

 - `import polygons` gives us access to all of the submodules with their classes.
 - `import polygons` also allows us to refer to the classes by `module.submodule.Class`, without the extra reference to the file.